 "Account Manager" means the individual or individuals authorized by the Subscriber to be

 the Subscriber's contact person for the purpose of managing the Subscription Account.

-"BC OnLine" means the Province's system that enables information or service transactions by electronic means and that is known as "BC OnLine".
+"BC Registries and Online Services" means the Province's system that enables information or service transactions by electronic means and that is known as "BC Registries and Online Services".